 “The vaccine is not perfect,” said Fiala, adding, however, it is a good prevention measure.

 While some may think they don’t need the vaccine, Fiala said people might want to consider those they are around as well, as individuals who do get the flu could pass it on to others who have weakened immune systems or who are very old or very young.

-Page 2 of 2 - Caregivers are encouraged to get the flu vaccine, and Fiala said the local hospital has been recognized for its participation.
+Caregivers are encouraged to get the flu vaccine, and Fiala said the local hospital has been recognized for its participation.

 “We had a 93 percent participation rate last year,” said Fiala.
 “I hope we can keep that up this year.”

 Getting a vaccination is pretty easy, said Fiala, as locations, including ACMC and local pharmacies, have it available.
 She said it usually takes a couple of weeks for the flu shot to become effective, which is why it is important to get the vaccine sooner rather than later.